Views: 1

 This is the extreme limit of our words, of our human words: they cannot reach the dimension of God, where there is neither before nor after, neither here nor there.
 He cannot be contained in space or time, nor in our language, which is expressed in time and inscribed in space.
 Only the passage from this life to the next will make it possible to abandon our imperfect expressions, our language.

 In this life, we cannot access the origin.
-This is possible only through death or through the work of God.
+This is possible only through death or through the God’s initiative.

 هست خورشید حقیقی بر دوام گونه ذرهمان نه سایه والسلام